Showing 1 to 19 of 19 items tagged as healthcare system

 Keywords: certification, consumer health, ethics, glossary of terms, health services, healthcare policy, healthcare system, hospitals, measurement, news, partial open access, patient education, public health, quality, reports, safety, standard of care

 Provider: American Hospital Association

-Contents: brief records, directory, index, partial full text, statistics
+Contents: brief records, directory, index, statistics

 Descriptions: AHRQ conducts and supports health services research on clinical outcomes, quality, cost, use of resources, and access to care.
 Findings from AHRQ-supported health services research are used by clinicians, patients, health system leaders, and others to help them make more informed health care decisions.
 Many resources are provided here, including a free health information technology toolbox.

 Keywords: bioterrorism, clinical studies, disaster, emergency medicine, emergency preparedness, federal agencies, healthcare administration, healthcare professional, healthcare system, hospitals, infectious disease, pandemic, public health

 Contents: E-books, full text

 Access Level: Licensed, On-Site Visitor, TMC Academic User